Hale O Lono Heiau

 Human sacrifices didn’t happen here regularly.
 However, sometimes fish and human offerings were made to ensure a good harvest and fishing season in the coming year.

-Hale O Lono Heiau Overview
+Key Features of Hale O Lono Heiau

-• Dedicated to the God of Lono
+• Dedicated to Lono: Honoring the Hawaiian god of agriculture, peace, and fertility.

 Show Form